Mobility-Data-Space/mds-edc/extensions/kafka/README.md

 These properties point to `vault` entries:
 - `oidcRegisterClientTokenKey`: the vault entry contains a string object with the token that can be used to register the client
-- `kafkaAdminPropertes` the vault entry contains the properties that can be used to instantiate a `KafkaAdminClient` to be used to manage the ACLs.
+- `kafkaAdminProperties` the vault entry contains the properties that can be used to instantiate a `KafkaAdminClient` to be used to manage the ACLs.
 It's a `Properties` object serialized to String.

 ## Example